Shivraj-Star/angular2/README.md

 1. Run `npm start` in a separate terminal window to start the server and launch the app

-We're hard at work on a new Angular 2 hands-on/instructor-led training course as well as a video course that will be released in 2016!
+I am working on a new Angular 2 hands-on/instructor-led training course as well as a video course that will be released in 2016!